Helicity Constraints To Soft Factor Of All Spin: Helicity constrains

-the label $i$ can take any value from $1$ to $n$ and $\ket{\mathcal{M}_n}$ represent the amplitude states of $n$ particles with respective helicities $h_i$.
-The main objective of this section is to investigate the connection between the helcity operators and the soft operators, mainly to uncover the helicity constraints that soft operators $\hat{S}$.
+The objective of this section is to investigate the relations between helicity operators and soft operators.
+Such relations are expected to be able to fix the kinematics of the single soft contribution.

-To explore the fundamental aspects of soft operators, it is necessary to recall Weinberg's idea on soft operators to attach soft particles on $n$-point amplitude state to get a larger point amplitude see \cite{Weinberg:1965nx}.
-In terms of amplitude state, the action of attaching a soft particle labeled by $r$ on a state $\ket{\mathcal{M}_n}$ is given by